 A study which set to identify the ways in which sleep deprivation makes us appear less attractive identified “hanging eyelids, red and swollen eyes, and dark under eye circles” as the characteristics most commonly associated with fatigue4.

 When fatigued, the corners of the mouth begin to droop, which can make you look sadder than you otherwise would following a good night of rest.

 The science indicates that there is wisdom in the age-old concept of ‘beauty sleep’.

-Prioritising sleep is a natural and completely free way to increase your attractiveness and improving your overall health.
+Prioritising sleep is a natural and completely free way to increase your attractiveness and improve your overall health.
 Looking good isn’t the only reason to invest in your sleep.
-But it’s a reminder that the effects of sleep quality touch almost every aspect of our wellbeing.
+But it’s a reminder that the effects of sleep quality touch almost every aspect of our well-being.